apigee/maven-jenkins-ci-demo/docs/setup.md

 another jenkins instance pointing to the same repo.
 We also shouldn't clutter the commit history of this repo with test commits we will make during demos.

-So please fork this repo either to your own GitLab account or clone the repo locally and push it back to another remote repo.
+So fork this repo either to your own GitLab account or clone the repo locally and push it back to another git server, e.g. GitHub.

+Use your local fork for below steps.

-## Docker
+## Configure Branches

-Make sure you have [Docker](https://www.docker.com/) installed and docker machine is started before continuing next steps.
+We only need the `master` and a `prod` branch for this demonstration - the idea is to have a branch per environment.

+1. Delete all other branches apart from `master` branch in your forked repo
+2. Setup a `prod` branch

+    ```bash
+    git checkout -b prod
+    git push origin prod
+    git checkout master
+    ```

 ## Create Jenkins image